Comparison microscope

 A comparison microscope is a device used to analyze side-by-side specimens.
 It consists of two microscopes connected by an optical bridge, which results in a split view window enabling two separate objects to be viewed simultaneously.
 This avoids the observer having to rely on memory when comparing two objects under a conventional microscope.

 History

 One of the first prototypes of a comparison microscope was developed in 1913 in Germany.

-In 1929, using a comparison microscope adapted for forensic ballistics, Calvin Goddard and his partner Phillip Gravelle were able to absolve the Chicago Police Department of participation in the St. Valentine's Day Massacre.
+In 1929, using a comparison microscope adapted for forensic ballistics, Calvin Goddard and his partner Philip Gravelle were able to absolve the Chicago Police Department of participation in the St. Valentine's Day Massacre.

 Col. Calvin H. Goddard

 Philip O. Gravelle, a chemist, developed a comparison microscope for use in the identification of fired bullets and cartridge cases with the support and guidance of forensic ballistics pioneer Calvin Goddard.
 It was a significant advance in the science of firearms identification in forensic science.
 The firearm from which a bullet or cartridge case has been fired is identified by the comparison of the unique striae left on the bullet or cartridge case from the worn, machined metal of the barrel, breach block, extractor, or firing pin in the gun.
 It was Gravelle who mistrusted his memory.
 "As long as he could inspect only one bullet at a time with his microscope, and had to keep the picture of it in his memory until he placed the comparison bullet under the microscope, scientific precision could not be attained.
 He therefore developed the comparison microscope and Goddard made it work."
 Calvin Goddard perfected the comparison microscope and subsequently popularized its use.
 Sir Sydney Smith also appreciated the idea, emphasizing its importance in forensic science and firearms identification.
 He took the comparison microscope to Scotland and introduced it to the European scientists for firearms identification and other forensic science needs.